Pre-Eminent One

 - “If Christ is divine, he has a right to our entire lives, including our inner life and our thoughts.”

-The apostles made Jesus Lord of their lives, wrote of him as the Creator, and worshipped him as preeminent.
-These first hand eyewitnesses were absolutely convinced that God had visited planet earth in the Person of Jesus Christ, who will return as King of kings and Lord of lords, as well as our eternal Judge.
-In his letter to Titus, Paul reveals Jesus’ identity, and God’s purpose for our lives:
+The apostles made Jesus Lord of their lives, wrote of him as the Creator, and worshiped him as preeminent.
+These firsthand eyewitnesses were absolutely convinced that God had visited planet earth in the Person of Jesus Christ, who will return as King of kings and Lord of lords, as well as our eternal Judge.

 Did Jesus Say What Happens After We Die?